 Musicals are enchanting, and with 2015’s mega-hit Hamilton, interest has peaked on the age-old art form.
-From the first ever all a capella performance on Broadway to a revitalization of an old favorite, read on for this spring’s must-see on (and off) Broadway shows.
+From the off-Broadway feature Latin History for Morons, to the abruptly closed In Transit, this has been a season to remember.
+Read on for this spring’s must-see Broadway shows.

 A well-loved musical, Hello, Dolly! tells the story of an outspoken matchmaker and her attempts to marry “half-a-millionaire” Horace Vandergelder.
 Known for its irresistible score, humor, and wit, the original production debuted in 1964.
 Back for its third run on Broadway, this iteration brings the famed and talented Bette Midler to the stage as Dolly.
 Midler’s vast experience is just the injection of spunk this revival needed to bring it into the 21st century.
 The show might not be new, but expect a take on this classic that’s sure to steal the show.